engtuncay/engtuncay.github.io/javascript/notes/js-notes-6-promise.md

 ## Promise

 A Promise is a way to handle `asynchronous operations` in JavaScript.
-It allows handlers with an asynchronous action's eventual success value or failure reason.
-This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future. (it is like reactive functions)
+The asynchronous method returns a promise to supply the value at some point in the future. (it is like reactive functions)

 A Promise is in one of these states: